More money returned to Madoff victims, total nears $6 bln

 Irving Picard, the trustee, said the fourth interim payout will go to victims of the Ponzi scheme who had 1,081 accounts at Bernard L Madoff Investment Securities LLC.
 Payments range from about $500 to about $77.8 million and average $325,000.

-Most of the payout comes from a $325 million settlement of Picard's claims against JPMorgan Chase & Co (JPM.N), which had been Madoff's main bank for more than two decades.
+Most of the payout comes from a $325 million settlement of Picard's claims against JPMorgan Chase & Co, which had been Madoff's main bank for more than two decades.

 Claimants will receive 3.18 percent of what they are owed, unless their claims have been fully paid off, Picard said.